top of page

 During each class, we will work in our state journals and we’ll complete a fun, state-related activity.
 Activities may include crafts, stories, hands-on play, songs, games, and/or snacks.

 This class is designed to cover all 50 states over a two-year rotation.
 States will be studied by regions, with 25 states being studied each year.
-Please make sure the food allergy form has been turned in to your child’s teacher - snacks will be eaten most weeks.
+Please make sure the food allergy form has been turned in to your child’s teacher - snacks will be eaten occasionally.

 INTRO TO MATH FACTS 1st – 2nd